§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 Subsection.

-E. The commissioner shall make, after notice and public hearing as provided in this
+E. The secretary shall make, after notice and public hearing as provided in this

 Chapter, any reasonable rules, regulations, and orders that are necessary to require that all

-reuse shall be buried to a depth consistent with regulations promulgated by the office of
+reuse shall be buried to a depth consistent with regulations promulgated by the department

-(2) When a pipeline is abandoned, the commissioner shall make a preliminary
+(2) When a pipeline is abandoned, the secretary shall make a preliminary

 investigation to determine if the line, or any portion thereof, constitutes an obstruction which